 https://maps.app.goo.gl/SFsrJupdGFZ3yru1A

 William "Red" Slater is a 1981 graduate of the University of South Florida College of Engineering.
 But in the early 1970s he found himself living on a 10-acre rural parcel of land in northwest Gainesville in a run-down house, where his bedroom was the pantry off the kitchen with no hot water.
+This eventually became known as Mudcrutch Farm (2203 NW 45th Ave. in Gainesville).
 His two roommates were Randall Marsh and Mike Campbell, both of whom became members of the band Mudcrutch, which included future Heartbreakers Campbell, Benmont Tench and Tom Petty.

 Slater, who was keen on photography and had the cameras and darkroom gear, documented this era on the property that became known as Mudcrutch Farm.
 Among many other iconic black and white images, he captured a photo of Campbell and Petty meeting for the first time at the farm, when the younger Campbell demonstrated his talent to Petty -- and earning a spot in Mudcrutch -- by playing Chuck Berry's "Johnny B. Goode" on a Japanese guitar.